rswolff/rails3-app/README.md

 git
 ---

-We love `git`, so the application has a git repo initialized with all the initial changes staged.
+We love `git`, so the application has a git repo initialized with all the initial changes staged and optionally committed.

 Wrap Up
 -------